sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 2. Transform the packet in a specific way, e.g., encapsulate the packet, NAT'ing the address and port, etc.
 3. Independent to other actions.
    1. With this design, we don't have to worry about the order of the actions.
-   2. This also enables the hardware to improve the E2E pipeline latency by doing the actions in parallel.
+   2. This also enables the hardware to improve the E2E pipeline latency by executing the actions in parallel.

 Take `staticencap` as an example, it can be defined as below: